andrezeitz/muscle-gym-terminal-milestone-3/README.md

 ![New customers](https://user-images.githubusercontent.com/85236391/131643213-624e13f3-6b47-402b-ad86-b3ac0d507a6f.png)

 * Calculate existing customer's membership price
-  * Customer is able to calculate how much they payed for each time they visited the gym for the last year.
+  * Customer is able to calculate the avarge price on how many times they visited the gym each month for the last year.

 The information is already saved in a google sheet called exisiting_customer and the program will read from it how many times the customer have trained each month and what type of membership they have.
-Please use on of these test accounts when checking if it is working, zeitz@gmail.com (Gold) and maria@gmail.com (Silver).
+Please use one of these test accounts when checking if it is working, zeitz@gmail.com (Gold) and maria@gmail.com (Silver).
 All inputs have validations that check so the customer is entered valid information.
 If not they will be asked to enter the information again.

 ![Calculate price](https://user-images.githubusercontent.com/85236391/131643241-abf9ed01-dac1-452f-b06a-8923632d7122.png)